About our Annual Heritage Day

 Augsburg was founded in 1869 by Norwegian Lutheran immigrants seeking to educate leaders for church and society.
 Augsburg’s Lutheran heritage — its “faith and values” — continues to shape its mission in the midst of a religiously diverse campus and neighborhood.

-The Augsburg College Heritage Day (also known as “Founders Day”) is a joint venture of the Augsburg College Center for Faith and Learning, the Augsburg College Religion Department, the Augsburg college Music Department, and the Augsburg College Office of the President.
+The Augsburg College Heritage Day is a joint venture of the Augsburg College Christensen Center for Vocation, the Augsburg College Religion Department, and the Augsburg College Office of the President.

 Previously for Heritage Day:

 2013: “What is the Church Called to Say about Monday, Jobs, and Politics?” with Dr. Vitor Westhelle

 2012: “J. S. Bach and Augsburg College” with Paul Westermeyer (video)